| Hivre

 due to non-availability of labor.
 The village is also maintaining

 a patch of land where 100 different species of plants are duly preserved.
+The group had a lively discussion with Popat Pawar.
+This part of

 the journey they enjoyed the most.
 Popat Pawar's personality and